cert-lv/graphoscope/docs/ui.md

 Sometimes you want to save the specific state of the window or requested data, to be able to open it later.
 By default service will remember your last used filters.

 `7` contains all saved dashboards.
 Both personal and shared.
 Select from the dropdown and press `Load` or `Delete` to remove the unnecessary one.
+When loading - user is redirected to the unique URL for a direct access to the dashboard.

 `8` allows the user to save a new dashboard.
 Type in a unique name, set the `Share` checkbox if you want it to be publicly available and press the `Save` button.